 What is urethane casting?

 Urethane casting produces parts that are generally less strong than injection molded parts but which have an excellent surface finish.
+These high-quality parts can be made to fairly tight tolerances and require minimal post-processing.

 The urethane casting process goes like this: